react-navigation/react-navigation.github.io/versioned_docs/version-8.x/navigating.md

   <source src="/assets/navigators/stack/simple-details.mp4" />
 </video>

-Let's break this down:

-- The [`navigation`](navigation-object.md) object is returned from the [`useNavigation`](use-navigation.md) hook - it takes the name of the current route as an argument (in this case, `Home`).
+The [`useNavigation`](use-navigation.md) hook takes the current route name as an argument.
+We can call `navigate` with the route name we want to go to.
-- We call the `navigate` function (on the `navigation` object &mdash; naming is hard!) with the name of the route that we'd like to move the user to.

 :::note

-If you call `navigation.navigate` with a route name that you haven't defined in your navigator, you'll see an error in development builds and nothing will happen in production builds.
-You can only navigate to routes that have been defined in your navigator.
+Calling `navigation.navigate` with an incorrect route name shows an error in development and does nothing in production.

 :::

 ## Navigate to a screen multiple times

-So we now have a stack with two routes: the `Home` route and the `Details` route.
-What would happen if we navigated to the `Details` route again from the `Details` screen?
+What happens if we navigate to `Details` again while already on the `Details` screen?

 ```js name="Navigate to a screen multiple times" snack static2dynamic
 import * as React from 'react';